bgoonz/webdevbook/the-internet/web-development.md

 # What is web development?

-In HackYourFuture we focus on `web programmming` (also known as `web development`): writing code that creates websites and web applications.
+In bgoonz we focus on `web programmming` (also known as `web development`): writing code that creates websites and web applications.
 Look at the following video to learn about what you'll be doing:

 {% hyf-youtube src="https://www.youtube.com/watch?v=GEfuOMzRgXo" %}